petermcneil/CI312/lab5/README.md

   drawTriangle(v1, v2, v3, vec3(0.0, 1.0, 0.0));
 ```
-`drawTriangle` is a function that takes in three vectors and a colour vector and emits the primitive.
+`drawTriangle` was a function that takes in three vectors and a colour vector and emits the primitive.

 However this method did not work the way I expected... changing nothing.